theantichris/remote-manager-playbook/README.md

 ## 💎 What do I value most?

-[DELETE LATER] Try to answer these questions: What does helping me look like?
-What is my process for handling conflicts? (and how you can do it yourself) How does helping me look like?
-What weaknesses of mine should the team know about, and how can they help me improve?
+### What does helping me look like?

+### What is my process for handling conflicts (and how can you do it yourself)?

+### What weaknesses of mine should the team know about and how can they help me improve?

 ## ✅ My Expectations